trancongbao/trancongbao.github.io/Software_Decomposition.md

 It’s the decomposition into parts and the relationships between those parts that determine the application’s -ilities.

+> In terms of logic, there is a spectrum from code -> block -> function -> package -> service.
+In terms of data, there is a spectrum from one piece of primitive data -> array/map/struct -> complex composite -> package -> service.
+In terms of persistent data storage, the is a spectrum from row -> table -> database -> database server.
+> In terms of design quality, there is a spectrum from code quality -> design quality -> architecture quality.

+The design quality of an application can basically be determined from the design quality of each top-level parts and the degree of coupling between these top-level parts.
+The top-level

+- The quality of decomposition is determined by two factors: cohesion and coupling.
+- The quality of each parts the degree of coupling in the system is one of the primary indicators of the quality of the decomposition.
+The other indicators include cohesion, and obviously the quality of the different parts (e.g. if you choose MongoDB as your no-sql databases, ).

 #### The 4+1 view model of software architecture

 More concretely, an application’s architecture can be viewed from multiple perspectives, in the same way that a building’s architecture can be viewed from structural, plumbing, electrical, and other perspectives.
 Phillip Krutchen wrote a classic paper describing the 4+1 view model of software architecture, “Architectural Blueprints—The ‘4+1’ View Model of Software Architecture” (www.cs.ubc.ca/~gregor/teaching/papers/4+1view-architecture.pdf).